Watch Now: Page girls soccer finds another way to honor Tim Nash on senior night

 As much as it took out of Grimsley, it carried the Pirates to a 6-1 victory that left them at 4-1 in the Metro 4-A Conference and 6-2 overall.

+“I was sitting at the game and all I could think of was Tim would’ve said, ‘This is a perfect soccer night,’" said his wife, Cheri.
+"The weather was perfect.
+He never said it was a nice night, it was always, ‘This is a good soccer night.’ "

+The Page players signed Tim's chair after the game and will return it to Cheri as a keepsake.
+She said the Pirates did him proud with how they played and how they've handled themselves, knowing it wasn't easy for them.

-“It was a really tough start to the game, with the little memorial and on top of that senior night,” said senior captain Caroline Hunt.
+“It was a really tough start to the game, with the little memorial and on top of that senior night,” said Hunt, a senior captain.
 “Jeff just told us to come out and play and that’s what we did, and it worked out for us.”

 The senior night win brought some closure to an emotional two weeks for the Pirates.
 Matt Harder, Page’s athletics director, said the way they handled themselves “shows a lot about the group of kids and coaches that we have, the resiliency they have, the fight.
 To go out there and play for Tim says a lot about our kids.”